 They should be telling you what they require of you, what they have coming up and any big projects that might take up a lot of your time.
-You should also tell them the same things – what you have coming up, any work that is taking up a lot of your time and what you require of them!
+But, of course, you should also tell them the same things – what you have coming up, any work taking up a lot of your time and what you require of them!

 Planning is key

-You may also have to organise your bosses so that they can plan what they need you to do for them.
+You may also have to organise your bosses to plan what they need you to do for them.
 This can be tricky but worthwhile if you have multiple bosses and one of them is unorganised and asks you to do things without warning and with a short deadline.